-Jerusalem artichoke, celery and sweet potatoes can be replaced with any other anti-inflammatory vegetables: carrots, pumpkin, beetroot, celery root, zucchini/ zucchini, broccoli, white cabbage/ cauliflower/ savoy/peking cabbage.
+Jerusalem artichoke, celery, and sweet potatoes can be replaced with any other anti-inflammatory vegetables: carrots, pumpkin, beetroot, celery root, zucchini/ zucchini, broccoli, white cabbage/ cauliflower/ savoy/Peking cabbage.

 Cooking time 40 minutes

-Peel and chop the vegetables (Jerusalem artichoke, celery and horseradish – plates, sweet potatoes and onions – cubes, garlic – chop).
+Peel and chop the vegetables (Jerusalem artichoke, celery, and horseradish – plates, sweet potatoes and onions – cubes, garlic – chop).

-Rinse the rice, put it in a boiling broth with all the spices.
+Rinse the rice, and put it in a boiling broth with all the spices.
 After the rice boils for 5 minutes, add horseradish and celery.

 As the vegetables boil, add the sweet potato and Jerusalem artichoke, and then the onion.
-When all the vegetables are cooked, add garlic, turn off the heat and add finely chopped greens.
+When all the vegetables are cooked, add garlic, turn off the heat, and add finely chopped greens.

 #3.Sprouted lentils with porcini mushrooms and broccoli microgreens.
 Healthy properties of broccoli seedlings and microgreens.

 Lentils are perfectly combined with mushrooms, it turns out a full-fledged protein dish.
 Mushrooms can be taken fresh, the main thing is forest.
-Microgreens can be an important, tasty and healthy part of our healthy diet.
+Microgreens can be an important, tasty, and healthy part of our healthy diet.